What is a Regulator/Rectifier

 What can go wrong with a motorcycle voltage regulator

-If this happens, your battery will stop being charged, the lights become progressively more dim, and eventually the engine will stop.
+Failed diodes will stop your battery from charging.
+The lights become progressively more dim, and eventually the engine will stop.
 First look for a short or bad connection to the alternator stator coils.
 A bad connection can cause some serious voltage spikes, which can destroy diodes.
 Check also for a bad battery connection and any oxide build up on the terminals and connectors.
 A shorted battery or reversed terminals could cause the diodes to draw too much current and burn out.
-These symptoms could also point to stator failure so check the coil resistances and or output voltage if your meter has an AC range, to eliminate this.
+These symptoms could also point to stator failure .
+Check the coil resistances and or output voltage if your meter has an AC range, to eliminate this.

 Failed Shunt Regulator

-If this happens, your headlight may become very bright and then blow.
+A Shunt Regulator is a small electronic component that clamps a power supply voltage at a fixed level.
+If this fails, your headlight may become very bright and the lamp might blow.
 Your battery may have boiled dry also.

-If the regulator burned out, check your battery connections, if they are loose or corroded the regulator has nowhere to route the output and so must get rid of the power produced in the form of heat.
+If the regulator burned out, check your battery connections.
+If they are loose or corroded the regulator has nowhere to route the output.
+The regulator gets rid of the power produced in the form of heat.
 Also, make sure that all of your running lights are working; remember, the regulator sinks excess power, and generates a lot of heat in the process.
 If all of the lights aren’t working, that’s more heat for the regulator to get rid of.